Orford and Triabunna

 My designs are a blend of locally found native fauna and fauna with a quintessential Tasmanian theme underlining all the works.
 Each selected motif has been suggested by locals and visitors alike, highlighting what we deem unique, important and iconic when considering our popular coastal locations, whilst also commenting on the wider community’s connections to these landscapes (and animal inhabitants) that we all know and love.

-Design Set 1
+Community Chosen Designs - Design Set 1

 Jetty Road, Swansea